Netcracker/KubeMarine/documentation/Maintenance.md

    **Note**: If you provide an incorrect config file, it can cause unknown consequences.

 1. Prepare **procedure.yaml** file containing the configuration for the procedure that you are about to perform.
-Each procedure has its own configuration format.
+   Each procedure has its own configuration format for the currently supported [apiVersion](/documentation/Installation.md#apiversion).
    Read documentation below to fill procedure inventory data.

 # Provided Procedures

 The information about the procedures for nodes is described in the following sections.

 ## Kubemarine Migration Procedure

+*apiVersion: v1*

 The Kubemarine migration procedure allows you to automatically adopt your current Kubernetes cluster and **cluster.yaml** to a newer version of Kubemarine.
 This procedure should always be considered when taking new versions of Kubemarine if it is going to be used on the existing clusters that are managed by the previous versions of Kubemarine.